dotbitHQ/wallet-bridge/README.md

   - `customWallets`: Custom wallets to be displayed, of type `CustomWallet[]`.
   - `alias`: The .bit alias set for the currently logged-in wallet address, of type `string`.
   - `locale`: The language currently in use, of type `string`.
   - `chainId`: When logging in with an EVM chain wallet, it represents the corresponding chain ID, of type `number`.
-When logging in with an Bitcoin, TRON wallet, it represents the corresponding chain ID, of type `string`.
+When logging in with an TRON wallet, it represents the corresponding chain ID, of type `string`.

 **Example**: